Leadership Thought #240 – Eight Questions Leaders Should Be Asking All the Time

 How focused are you on asking good questions?

 As a company grows, a leader’s role becomes less tangible and more symbolic.
-You graduate from the world of constant “doing” and need to move towards conscious “thinking” and “being.”
+You graduate from the world of constant “doing” and need to move toward conscious “thinking” and “being.”
 Others will take their lead from you.
-You will always be a key role model no matter how big the company gets or how many layers of management exist between the front line and you.
-If there is a disconnect between what you say and what you do, then everyone will notice it (and more quickly than you think).
+You will always be a key role model, regardless of how large the company becomes or how many layers of management exist between the front line and you.
+If your words and actions don’t match, everyone will notice (and sooner than you think).

-As I’ve covered many times in previous blogs, it becomes less and less about you working harder or having all the answers, and more about you diligently asking the right questions and letting others guide you.
+As I’ve covered many times in previous blogs, it becomes less and less about you working harder or having all the answers and more about you diligently asking the right questions and letting others guide you.
 You need to become an expert “question asker” and never miss an opportunity to interact with all employees in this manner.
-There are eight questions that when asked on a regular basis will encourage your people and the company, as a whole, to learn and grow:
+There are eight questions that, when asked regularly, will encourage your people and the company, as a whole, to learn and grow:

 - What did you learn today that other people in the company should know?

-- Is there a better, more effective way of doing this?
+- Is there a more effective way to do this?

 - How can we improve upon what we are already doing well?

-- How can we make it easier for you to do a good job?
+- How can we make it easier for you to do your job well?

 - What are we currently doing as management that makes minimal or no sense whatsoever?